AnkhColo/reels-react-app/README.md

     Additional features being added are:
     - The ability to watch the trailer of any movie via a video modal.
 This would add a dynamic aspect to the web app, making it less static.

+Have a look at the code and let me know if you have any suggestions or feedback !
+You can also peak at the latest deployment on Vercel here: https://reels-react-app.vercel.app/ ~ Created By Colin Muriithi with ❤️